arvidn/libtorrent/docs/manual.rst

 the OS default (i.e. don't change the buffer sizes).
 The socket buffer sizes are changed using setsockopt() with SOL_SOCKET/SO_RCVBUF and SO_SNDBUFFER.

+``optimize_hashing_for_speed`` chooses between two ways of reading back piece data from disk when its complete and needs to be verified against the piece hash.
+This happens if some blocks were flushed to the disk out of order.
+Everything that is flushed in order is hashed as it goes along.
+Optimizing for speed will allocate space to fit all the the remaingin, unhashed, part of the piece, reads the data into it in a single call and hashes it.
+This is the default.
+If ``optimizing_hashing_for_speed`` is false, a single block will be allocated (16 kB), and the unhashed parts of the piece are read, one at a time, and hashed in this single block.
+This is appropriate on systems that are memory constrained.

 pe_settings